Lakeside Middle School

 Lakeside Upper School

 Seattle, WA 98125-3099

 For more than 35 years, Lakeside School’s Outdoor Program has given thousands of students the chance to experience the wonders of nature and the thrill of adventure and has gradually evolved into a self-sustaining curriculum with its own graduation requirements.
-Run by experienced educators and outdoor experts; Chip Mehring, Sarah Casey and their team, the program emphasizes experiential learning and inspires self-discovery.
+Run by experienced educators and outdoor experts; Chip Mehring, Graeme Somerville and their team, the program emphasizes experiential learning and inspires self-discovery.

 Middle and Upper School students participate this experiential learning program that involves learning by doing, thereby teaching students to learn from their experiences, not just about their experiences.
 A primary focus of the program is to introduce students to their own backcountry, while keeping travel time and expense to a minimum.

 Through outdoor education, students learn to step out of their comfort zone and gain more self-confidence.
 Participants build meaningful relationships more easily than they can in a traditional classroom setting, and the adventure of the outdoors helps to form powerful bonds.
 In outdoor education, we help students make connections between the classroom and the real world.